HMS Surprise (novel): Allusions to historical events

-Aubrey gains command of HMS Surprise, a fictional version based on the historical HMS Surprise, but with a different back story.
+After he is advanced his reward and freed from the debtors' prison, Aubrey is given command of HMS Surprise, a fictional version of the historical HMS Surprise, with a different backstory.
 She becomes the most important fictional ship in the Aubrey–Maturin series.

-The "cutting out" (capturing while in port, either at anchor or berthed) of HMS Hermione refers to an actual event involving HMS Surprise in 1799.
+The "cutting out" (capturing while in port, either at anchor or berthed) of HMS Hermione refers to an actual event involving HMS Surprise that occurred in 1799.